Barbara Billingsley: Leave It to Beaver

-After Billingsley signed a contract with Universal Studios in 1957, she made her mark on TV as June Cleaver in the sitcom Leave It to Beaver.
+Billingsley appeared on TV as June Cleaver in the sitcom Leave It to Beaver.
 It debuted on CBS in 1957 to mediocre ratings.
 It was picked up by ABC the following year and became a hit, airing for the next five seasons, and broadcast in over 100 countries.
 It also starred Hugh Beaumont as Ward Cleaver, June's husband and the kids' father, and child actors Tony Dow as Wally Cleaver and Jerry Mathers as Theodore "Beaver" Cleaver.

 In the show, Billingsley was often seen doing household chores wearing pearls and earrings.
 The pearls, which were Billingsley's trademark, were, in turn, her idea to have her alter ego wear on television.
 She had what she termed "a hollow" in her neck and thought that wearing a strand of white pearls would lighten it up for the cameras.
 In later seasons, she started wearing high heels to compensate for the fact that the actors playing her sons were getting taller than she was.
 The pearl necklace was so closely associated with the character that an entire episode of the sequel series dealt with the necklace when it was lost.

-Billingsley had one regret about the show's lasting success: In standard actors' contracts in the 1950s, residual payments ended after six reruns—and the show, subsequently considered a classic, was syndicated for the rest of her life.
+Billingsley had one regret about the show's lasting success: In standard actors' contracts in the 1950s, residual payments ended after six re-runs and the show, subsequently considered a classic, was syndicated for the rest of her life.

 Billingsley said that her character was the "ideal mother" during a 1997 interview with TV Guide.
 She said that some people thought June was a weak character, but that she didn't: "She was the love in that family.
 She set a good example for what a wife could be.
 I had two boys at home when I did the show.
 I think the character became kind of like me and vice versa.
 I've never known where one started and where one stopped."
 Billingsley explained her view on the enduring appeal of the Leave It to Beaver characters: "I think everybody would like a family like that.
 Wouldn't it be nice if you came home from school and there was Mom standing there with her little apron and cookies waiting?"

 Billingsley, however, questioned her character's reactions to the Cleaver children's misbehavior, basing her concern on personal experience as the mother of two sons.
 As co-producer Joseph Connelly explained: "In scenes where she's mad at the boys, she's always coming over to us with the script and objecting.
 'I don't see why June is so mad over what Beaver's done.
 I certainly wouldn't be.'
 As a result, many of Beaver's crimes have been rewritten into something really heinous like lying about them, in order to give his mother a strong motive for blowing her lady-like stack."